What is a residential bridging loan?

 - Refurbishment projects.
 You can use it a Residential Bridging Loan to refurbish a property before full capital is available

-- Only available as a 1st charge mortgage
+- Available as a 1st charge or 2nd charge mortgage

 - Can be completed in anywhere between 3 days and 3 weeks